coleturner/graphql-rails-resolver/README.md

 # GraphQL::Rails::Resolver (graphql-rails-resolver)
-A utility for ease graphql-ruby integration into a Rails project.
+A utility to ease graphql-ruby integration into a Rails project.
 This resolver offers a declarative approach to resolving Field arguments in a Rails environment.

-# How it works:
+# How it works
 `GraphQL::Rails::Resolver` serves as a base class for your GraphQL Ruby schema.
 When a resolver inherits from this base class, you can easily map arguments in a GraphQL Field to an attribute on an ActiveRecord model or a custom method.

 ## Why?